SwissTPH/Game_theory_rabies/README.md

 This script saves the results of the simulations, i.e. where each row contains the cumulative rabid dog population, the number of exposed humans and the number of clinical cases for one simulation.

+The running time depends on the sample size.
+As a demo, a sample size of 10000 can be used and it takes around 3 minutes to run.
+For the original results, the sample size of 200000 was used, the approximate running time was 1-2 hours.

 ##### 3.1.
 Prerequisites
 Data dependencies:
 - `Appendix 4 - Data for simulations.xlsx` (in the folder `data`)